JRavi2/Chat-Analyzer/README.md

 ## Testing

-To test changes, enter the 'tests' directory and run the following command:
+To test changes, enter the `tests` directory and run the following command:

     pytest tests.py